CEPD Application Overview

 - Provide feedback to the applicant (via the CEPD Accreditation Coordinator), regarding all of the above

-- If areas of concern have been identified and changes or additional information is required, Accreditation coordinator will provide feedback directly to the applicant and advise medical advisors once concerns have been addressed.
+- If areas of concern have been identified and changes or additional information is required, Accreditation coordinator will provide feedback directly to the applicant and advise medical reviewers once concerns have been addressed.

 Feedback and Approval Letter

-The Administrative Assistant, on behalf of the CEPD Director, sends approval documents to the Program Director and applicant.
-Approval documentations are:
+The Accreditation Coordinator, on behalf of the CME Medical Director, CEPD, sends approval documents to the Program Director of the Scientific Planning Committee (SPC).
+Approval documents are: